What is the history and origin of Shou Sugi Ban?

 Shou Sugi Ban in Europe

 In 2012, Shou Sugi Ban was brought to Europe by the founder of Zwarthout l Shou Sugi Ban.
 Our founder made the traditional wood burning technique completely his own.
-Not only that: he developed his own efficient production process to ensure the top quality of the black-roasted wood.
+Not only that: he developed his own efficient production process to ensure the top quality of the black charred wood.
 Uniform and durable.

 Zwarthout | Shou Sugi Ban